 1. How does an educator obtain a probationary certificate?

 An educator must be enrolled in an approved Texas EPP to obtain a probationary certificate.
 The educator must contact their EPP to determine their eligibility for a probationary certificate.

 2. How will I know if someone is eligible for a probationary certificate?

 The educator’s program will provide the individual with a statement of eligibility (SOE).
 Once the individual has been issued a probationary certificate, you can verify the certificate online through ECOS.

-Permits for the 2016-2017 school year should be submitted July 1, 2016 or later.
+Permits for the upcoming school year should be submitted July 1, or later for the upcoming year.
 Applications prior to this date will process for the previous school year.
 School district personnel with permit access to the secure Educator Certification Online System (ECOS) can submit a permit application.

 Certified teachers not covered for a teaching assignment may need to be placed on an emergency permit or TCAP for one school year to allow them to pass the appropriate test.